Books by Mary T. Wilkinson

 In 2020, people trusted President Trump to urge the FDA to quickly consent to vaccines that were being developed. and in November of 2020, the President and Vice President were two of the first people to receive a vaccine to slow the spread of Covid.
 They were brave men and showed the world they were not afraid to get this vaccine.

 Everyone hoped that 2021 would be better and it was in some ways.
 Mask mandates were lifted and all businesses could now open if they could find qualified workers.
 Many schools and churches opened their doors.
-But because of new variants of the virus, and the reluctance of many to be vaccinated, more people have died from Covid.
-We still pray for God to rid our world of this virus, but if not, to keep our family safe..
+But because of new variants of the virus, more people have died from Covid.
+We still pray for God to rid our world of this virus, but if not, to keep our family safe.
 I pray for you and your family too.
 I pray that you know Jesus as your Savior.
 Then if Covid comes to your door, you will not be afraid.
 You will know that if you leave this world, you will be with Jesus in heaven and that is a beautiful promise from our Lord and King, Jesus, who always keeps His promises.
 Happy 2022!

 A Mother's Legacy